crocmons/AIOD-rest-api/docs/developer/authentication.md

 For a description of the roles, see ["AIoD Keycloak Roles"](../hosting/authentication.md#roles).
 With the local development configuration, you will only be able to authenticate with keycloak users (OAuth2, password) not by other means.
-You can test authenication by e.g.,:
+You can test authentication by e.g.,:

 1. Navigate to the Swagger documentation (https://localhost:8000/docs)
 2. Click `Authorize`